AndrewJBateman/ionic-angular-qrreader/README.md

 ## :clipboard: Status & To-do list

-* Status: Compiles in browser but Cordova build fails.
+* Status: Compiles in browser but needs to be tested on a mobile simulator
-* To-do: Fix Cordova build issue.
-Test in Android Studio
+* To-do: Test in Android Studio

 ## :clap: Inspiration